Lavasoft: History

 and this arrangement continued for a few years.
 Starting with Ad-Aware version 10, the Bitdefender antivirus engine was used instead.

 Reliability

 According to PC World Magazine, an older version of Ad-Aware, the Anniversary Edition, could locate only 83.6% of malware in a comparative test carried out by the security firm AV-TEST.
-However, it stated that no such tests have been run on the newest version.
-Neil J. Rubenking at PCMag performed a lab test on version 8.3, where Ad-Aware scored 9.2 points, beating the previous top score of 9.1.
+It ran no such tests on the newest version.
+Neil J. Rubenking of PCMag performed a lab test on version 8.3 and Ad-Aware scored 9.2 points, beating its previous best 9.1.

 Market share

 In July 2013, Adaware Antivirus Free was listed as having been downloaded a total of 450 million times from the Lavasoft site, including over 387 million times from Download.com As of December 2014.
 According to OPSWAT, in January 2015, Ad-Aware had less than 1% of market share globally.
 Paid versions of the product are being competed from low-cost or free products, such as Microsoft Security Essentials.